imrefazekas/connect-rest/README.md

 The connect-rest is a simple, yet powerful middleware for [connect](http://www.senchalabs.org/connect/), inspired by [restify](http://mcavage.github.com/node-restify/).
 The aim is to focus on the business logic, so connect-rest is managing body payload and parameters as well in the background, your business logic function does not need to take care of any request or response object at all.

-The payload of the body - if exists - will be interpret as JSON object and will be parsed and passed to the service function you assign to.
+The payload of the body - if exists - with proper mime-type will be interpret as JSON object and will be parsed and passed to the service function you assign to.
+If bodyparser or json or similar middleware is being used creating the req.body attribute, its content will be respected and delegated to the service functions as it is.

 ## Assign
 Assign your rest modules by one of the http request functions: head, get, post, put, delete.